RIDE WITH US

 Overall Height: 9 feet

-The 14-volt electrical system includes a 12-volt battery for starting and to back up alternator output.
-Electrical power is supplied by a 60 ampere alternator.
+The 24-volt electrical system includes a 24 volt battery for starting and to back up alternator output.
+Electrical power is supplied by a 60 ampere alternator, and a 30 ampere back up alternator.

 Fuel: AVGAS 100LL